 Traditional mitral valve repair: The mitral valve is formed like a small parachute.
 The valve is repaired by placing a supportive ring around the rim, or annulus, of the valve.
 Small portions of the valve leaflets may be removed if there is extra valve tissue.
 Synthetic cords, or neochordae, are fashioned from thin, flexible sutures to provide additional strength and support to the valve leaflets.

 Minithoracotamy: is a less invasive surgical option available for certain patients.
 Minithoracotomy requires a small incision in the right chest in order to perform the valve repair.
 This procedure reduces the amount of discomfort and allows patients to return to normal activity more rapidly.

-Catheter-based options: Our Heart Valve & Structural Heart Disease Program is investigating catheter-based valve repair for mitral stenosis through an FDA-approved clinical registry.
+Our Heart Valve & Structural Heart Disease Program evaluates patients for the MitraClip.
+The program is also investigating the device for other types of patients with mitral regurgitation.
 Learn more.

 Where is Mitral Valve Repair/Replacement Performed?

 Surgical mitral valve repair is performed in the cardiovascular operating room (also called the CV OR) by a cardiothoracic surgeon and the OR team.
 Immediately after surgery, patients recover in the Thoracic Intensive Care Unit, a 24-bed unit is directly adjacent to the cardiovascular operating room.

 If you have questions please call us: 801-507-4701.